arosbio/cpsign_docs/source/sections/cli/fast-aggregate.md

-(fast_aggregate)=
+(fast-aggregate)=

-# Fast-aggregate
+# `fast-aggregate`

-The fast-aggregate program aggregates trained ACP and VAP models, it does not work for precomputed data or TCP.
-It will merge multiple models into a large aggregated model, but it does no sanitation at all.
+The `fast-aggregate` program aggregates partially trained ACP and VAP models, it does not work for precomputed data or TCP.
+It will merge multiple partial models into a large aggregated model, but it does no validation at all.
 Use it for speeding up training of larger ACP and VAP models, especially when using LibSvm which has a much longer training time for a given training set size.

 ```{contents} Table of Contents
 :backlinks: top